gonkane/siril-g-annotations_gk/README.md

 # Galaxy Annotation Script for Siril (Version 1.0.2-gk.1, by gonkane)

-This script is a customized and enhanced version of the Python script "Galaxy_Annotations.py", originally developed by Steffen Schreiber and Patrick Wagner for Siril v1.4.0-beta, based on version 1.0.2.
+This script is a customized and enhanced version of the Python script "Galaxy_Annotations.py" version 1.0.2, originally developed by Steffen Schreiber and Patrick Wagner for Siril v1.4.0-beta.

 The original project is available on GitLab: https://gitlab.com/schreiberste/siril-scripts